eliseprts/algo-js/README.md

-# Algorithmics with Javascript course
+# THE FIELD | Algorithmics with Javascript course

 * Solo work